gslm/meta-imx8mmdev/README.md

 # Useful commands
-Assuming default workspace folder (not the imx8mmdev layer root dir)
+Assuming default workspace folder (not the meta-plant layer root dir)
 <br/><br/>

 ### Determine where a recipe is located (Example: kernel recipe)